Taruni Sachdev

-Personal life
+Early life and education

-Taruni Sachdev was born on 14 May 1998 in Mumbai, India, to industrialist Haresh Sachdev and Geeta Sachdev.
+Taruni Sachdev was born on 3 July 1998 in Mumbai, India, to industrialist Haresh Sachdev and Geeta Sachdev.
 She studied to class nine at Bai Avabai Framji Petit Girls' High School.

 Career

-Taruni had dreamt of becoming a heroine.
 In 2004, she made her debut in Vinayan's comedy-horror Vellinakshatram.
-Vinayan said Vellinakshatram endeared Taruni to Malayalam audiences.
+Vinayan said Vellinakshatram endeared Sachdev to Malayalam audiences.
 The same year, she appeared in the action thriller Sathyam.

-Director Vinayan had spotted Taruni in an advertisement with Amitabh Bachchan and contacted Bachchan's manager to cast her in his films.
 He recalls: "We were all amazed by the manner in which she performed.
 She was just five then and could render Malayalam dialogues after listening to it for a couple of times.
 I still remember the intensity with which she performed in the climax of the film, where even senior actors found it difficult to work against high-speed propellers".

-In 2009, Taruni appeared in R. Balki's comedy-drama Paa, where she starred as Somi, Amitabh Bachchan's classmate.
+In 2009, Sachdev appeared in R. Balki's comedy-drama Paa, where she starred as Somi, Amitabh Bachchan's classmate.
 India Today said she "shot to fame" after appearing in the film.

-Besides acting, Taruni appeared in more than fifty commercials, including television advertisements for Colgate, ICICI Bank, Parachute, Saffola oil, and Kesar Badam Milk.
+Besides acting, Sachdev appeared in more than fifty commercials, including television advertisements for Colgate, ICICI Bank, Parachute, Saffola oil, and Kesar Badam Milk.
 She is best remembered for doing Rasna commercials with the actress Karisma Kapoor, and was nicknamed the "Rasna girl".
 She also appeared on the television game show Kya Aap Paanchvi Pass Se Tez Hain?.

 Her last film was the Tamil drama-thriller Vetri Selvan, which was released in 2014.
-Taruni had completed most of her part; director Rudhran stated that her footage would be retained "as a remembrance of the prodigy" and that the rest of her role would be patched up during the post-production.
+Sachdev had completed most of her part; director Rudhran stated that her footage would be retained "as a remembrance of the prodigy" and that the rest of her role would be patched up during the post-production.

 Death

-Taruni Sachdev died in the Agni Air Dornier 228 crash near Jomsom Airport in Nepal on 14 May 2012, on her 14th birthday.
-Taruni's mother Geetha Sachdev, who accompanied her on the flight also died.

-Taruni's and her mother's body was brought to Mumbai and cremated on 16 May 2012.
+Sachdev died in the Agni Air Dornier 228 crash near Jomsom Airport in Nepal on 14 May 2012, on her 14th birthday.
+Sachdev's mother Geetha Sachdev, who accompanied her on the flight, also died.
+Their bodies were brought to Mumbai and cremated on 16 May 2012.
+After losing both his wife and daughter, Haresh Sachdev switched totally into a spiritual life.